HomeSpan/HomeSpan/docs/UserGuide.md

 To launch HomeSpan’s temporary WiFi network, enter [Device Configuration Mode](#device-configuration-mode) and execute Action 3.
 After Action 3 is executed, the Status LED pattern will change to a rapid double-blink (twice per second), confirming the temporary WiFi network has started.

 Next, navigate to Settings → Wi-Fi on your iPhone and select the ***Homespan-Setup*** network.
-Enter ***homespan*** as the password and click Join.
+Then, enter ***homespan*** as the password and click Join.
 The Status LED will confirm when you’ve successfully connected to the device by noticeably slowing its double-blinking pattern to repeat every two seconds, instead of twice per second.

 A short time after the connection is confirmed, your iPhone should automatically load the HomeSpan Setup web page.
 Select your WiFi network from the drop-down box, input your WiFi password, and click `SUBMIT` to proceed.
 Alternatively, you can click `CANCEL` to terminate the setup process, in which case HomeSpan closes down its temporary WiFi network and reboots the device without making any changes.